AsterixNine/Rich-presence/README.md

 * Biblioteca usada: ttkbootstrap.

-# Licença
+# 📄 Licença
-Este projeto está licenciado sob a `MIT License`.
-Veja o arquivo LICENSE para mais informações.
+**Este projeto é distribuído sob a licença MIT.**
+## Aproveite seu Rich Presence personalizado no Discord! 🎉